 This course is open to selected academically advanced seniors who have excelled in their earlier Spanish preparation and who wish to take a course that is equivalent to third-year college Spanish.
 It encompasses the proficiency of advanced language skills in speaking, listening, reading and writing in the Spanish language.
 An intensive study of the Hispanic language and culture, and selected Hispanic literary works will drive the course content.
 Summer assignments will be required and comprise a portion of the first period assessment.
 All students who request acceptance in this class are required to take the Advanced Placement exam in the spring.

-Prerequisite: Grade of "B" or higher in Spanish IV Year: 11th, 12th Credit: 1 credit Term: 2 semesters
+Prerequisite: Grade of B or higher in Spanish IV (2nd Sem.)
+Credit: 1 credit and/or completion of CCP 1101-2202 sequence.
+Term: 2 semesters Year: 11 th , 12th NCAA $$

 Adv.
-French I Course #1211
+French I